ryukirisame/learnSystemDesign/CDN.md

 - Dynamic content support: Easier to work with sites where content changes regularly

 Cons:
 - Increased traffic between origin and CDN.
 Imagine the TTL for a content expires (or TTL is very short) and it gets re-fetched, even if it has not changed.
 So, for the same piece of data, its being fetched again after a while, which eventually increases traffic.
+(NOTE: This can be optimized, we'll see later)
 - A user might have to wait a while to get the latest data, as the data will be re-fetched only when the TTL expires.
 - If content is not cached and origin is down, the request will fail.